UIUC-iSchool-DataStories/is457_fall2023/week01/lecture01p1.md

 the reading quizzes and in class activities are still being developed, so these are not all posted as of yet but we will update the Canvas with those items as soon as possible -- reading quizzes should be there early, but the graded activities may or may not be present until the week we will actually be doing them

+There *IS* a reading list however that you can access to "look ahead" at all of the reading for the course.

 also about reading quizzes: as these are new, there might be some errors in them!  if you think we got something wrong, let us know so we can fix it and update your grade accordingly!

+---

+## Grading - Categories

+ * 10% -- Reading Quizzes (\~weekly, more heavily toward the start of class)
+ * 15% -- Graded "in class" activities (\~weekly or every other week, individual and group)
+ * 75% -- Assignments (group)

+notes:

+**be aware** the in class activities are really "in class" activities in that some times there will be more than one assigned during class, in which case, any beyond the "main" one will be due several days after the course

 more details on the graded in class activities next week when we start using them! as folks are still shifting around classes, we won't be grading any in class stuff this week

 ---